 - As soon as it receives a response to its application for financial assistance, the school must communicate with the science organization.
 If the project is accepted, the school and the organization must sign a contract.
 If the application is refused, the school administration or a person designated by it must notify the science organization so that it can cancel the dates reserved for the science workshops at the school and/or the field trips.

-- There must be a contract between the school board or private school and the science organization.
-The contract must respect the terms and conditions of the Science Culture section and specify the points on which both parties have agreed.
+- The contract must respect the terms and conditions of the Science Culture component and specify the points on which both parties have agreed.
 For example:

-- the obligations and responsibilities of the school board and the cultural partner
+- obligations and responsibilities of the SSC or SB and the cultural partner

-- If the workshop is to be held by videoconference, the parties must come to an agreement on the following points before carrying out the project:
+- If the workshop is to be held by videoconference, the parties must agree on the following points before carrying out the project:

-- the necessary material: computer, camera, microphone, speakers, whiteboard, etc. Certain tools can be used to optimize the meeting (e.g. 180-degree camera or swivel camera, microconference, headset or headphones)
+- the necessary equipment: computer, camera, microphone, speakers, whiteboard, etc. Certain tools can be used to optimize the meeting (e.g. 180-degree camera or swivel camera, microconference, headset or headphones)